 Knee pain caused by iliotibial band syndrome is very common among runners and cyclists.
 However, the knee pain doesn't usually occur in an instant, like a hamstring strain or groin pull, but commonly starts off as a twinge or niggle, and progresses quickly to debilitating knee pain that can sideline the best of us for weeks.

 If you suffer from knee pain or iliotibial band syndrome, or are seeking to prevent its occurrence, it is important to follow the information in this article.
 In addition, adding a few simple stretches to your fitness program will also help.
-To get started on a safe and effective stretching routine learn more about The Stretching Handbook and how it can improve your fitness.
+To get started on a safe and effective stretching routine that's just right for you, check out the Ultimate Guide to Stretching & Flexibility.

 |Iliotibial Band muscle group image from